Important Migraine Facts:

 - Aura: Blurred Vision, seeing lines, spots, or other visual disturbances

-This does not mean that you are destined to get them if a family member has them, but it does mean they can be passed from one family member to another.
-They are more common and often more severe in women.
+Migraine is hereditary.
+This does not mean that you are destined to get it if a family member has migraine, but it does mean it can be passed from one family member to another.
+Being aware of the symptoms to look for and when to see a doctor are ways to feel prepared.

 There are 4 stages of a migraine.

-The Prodrome is what may take place a couple days before the actual attack for some migraine sufferers.
+The Prodrome is what may take place a couple of days before the actual attack for some people with migraine.
 Not all people experience this phase.
 This can include mood changes, food cravings, and increased thirst.

-Not all migraine sufferers experience an aura.
+Not all people with migraine experience an aura.
 However, this phase can be an additional interference with life for those that do.
 This includes visual disturbances, dizziness, weakness, and difficulty speaking.

-The actual migraine attack includes the severe pain and other symptoms listed above.
+The actual migraine attack includes severe pain and other symptoms listed above.
 This is typically said to last four to seventy-two hours.
-However, for some people it can last much longer.
+However, for some people, it can last much longer.
 This is the most common phase experienced.
 Being treated correctly can greatly impact this phase.

-Bonus, migraine sufferers may be more likely to have other conditions as well.
+Bonus, people with migraine may be more likely to have other conditions as well.

 Finding the Right Treatment Plan Can Take Time and Patience